-Living in Knoxville, Tennessee – Introduction
+Living in Knoxville, Tennessee – Cost, Jobs & Lifestyle Guide 2026

 Living in Knoxville, Tennessee offers a unique blend of college-town energy, scenic natural beauty, and a growing economy.
 Located in eastern Tennessee along the Tennessee River, Knoxville is home to around 190,000 residents and serves as a major hub for education, tourism, and research in the region.